 A GPS monitoring device can be part of pre-trial release agreements or your conditions of probation.
 Currently, almost 4,000 people in the state have to wear devices.
-In the case we are about to talk about called Commonwealth v.
+In the case we will soon talk about called Commonwealth v.
 Feliz (2019) the Supreme Court in Massachusetts tried to answer the question of whether or not a court ordering you to wear a GPS monitoring device goes against your constitutional rights.

 The court began its analysis by looking at how a GPS monitoring device works.
 Devices are usually one-piece or two-piece electronic objects worn around the ankle.
 Probation uses software called the electronic monitoring program (ELMO) to supervise people wearing the devices across the state.
 ELMO monitors work with probation service employees to keep track of devices.